1. ‘I’m empty I must not be good enough.’

 3. ‘I must have the wrong skill set.’

 These two, while both are common, are really the same issue at heart.
-If we stay empty or are struggling training-1713667_1920for a while, we often decide that the problem is the type of help we offer – that it’s not what people want.
+If we stay empty or are struggling for a while, we often decide that the problem is the type of help we offer – that it’s not what people want.

 I fell for this emotional illusion too.
 I re-trained, and then was still quiet, so I got another skill set, still quiet, so I went even further in the skills I had, getting higher qualifications.
 At the end of it I had loads of skills that were not being used.